HexmosTech/glee/README.md

 ## Usage

-After installation and configuration, you can convert Markdown into a Ghost blog post using the following command:
+After installation and configuration, you can convert Markdown file into a Ghost blog post using the following command:

 ```bash
 glee your-post.md
 ```

-## Markdown Structure
+## Markdown File Structure

-The Markdown used by `glee` consists mainly of two parts:
+The Markdown file used by `glee` consists mainly of two parts:
 - A YAML Interface for metadata
 - Content